 SHARING OUR EXPERTISE

 Our President and CEO, April Lott, along with other key DFL leadership members, have been providing a variety of interactive, highly rated trainings across the country for over twenty years.
 We are proud to be at the forefront of applying breakthrough science related to trauma in our daily operations, and excited to share our expertise with fellow industry professionals, civil servants, students, and the community as a whole.
 If you would like more information about bringing one of the trainings listed here – or a custom training built to fit your needs – to your group or event, please complete the form below and we will be in touch promptly.
 Please note: Fees may apply based on location and type of training.
 Discounted non-profit rates are available.
-Please inquire using the contact form for an exact quote.
+Please inquire by emailing [email protected] for an exact quote.

 Compassion fatigue is a common problem facing workers in the helping professions.
 Even when well-equipped and unstressed, working with children and families who have experienced severe trauma can take its toll.
 It is critical that administrators and clinicians understand the signs and symptoms of compassion fatigue and stay prepared to manage workload and the environment accordingly to help staff stay effective, happy, and healthy in their positions for the long term.
 This workshop will help identify the signs and symptoms of compassion fatigue and offer common sense solutions that can be applied to any workplace to combat compassion fatigue.

 During the seminar, President & CEO April Lott will speak candidly about trauma and the dependency system, offering insight into our community’s gaps in awareness, including take-home information on: